Esteban Burgos

-Esteban Rodrigo Burgos (born 9 January 1992) is an Argentine footballer who plays as a central defender for San Martín SJ.
+Esteban Rodrigo Burgos (born 9 January 1992) is an Argentine footballer who plays as a central defender for Godoy Cruz.

 Club career

 Argentina

 Born in Salta, Burgos began his career with hometown club Gimnasia y Tiro, making his senior debut in 2011.
 After becoming a regular starter during the 2012–13 season, he joined Primera B Nacional side Talleres de Córdoba on 28 June 2013.

 Burgos made his professional debut on 14 August 2013, starting in a 1–1 home draw against Club Atlético Douglas Haig.
 After again being first-choice, he signed for Godoy Cruz Antonio Tomba in Primera División on 10 July of the following year.

 Burgos made his debut in the main category on 27 August 2014, starting in a 1–0 away win against Rosario Central.
 After featuring sparingly, he moved to the latter club on 5 January 2016, on an 18-month loan deal.

 Alcorcón

 On 7 July 2017 Burgos moved abroad for the first time in his career, after agreeing to a two-year deal with Segunda División side AD Alcorcón.
 He made his debut for the club on 19 August, starting in a 0–0 home draw against Sporting de Gijón.